Out of This World (American TV series): Opening credits

 The opening credits for the series incorporated special effects footage from the 1979–1981 series Buck Rogers in the 25th Century.
 The theme song is a modified version of "Swinging on a Star".
 Video snippets of parents Donna and Troy show the start of their relationship including the wedding and birth of daughter Evie.
 Troy's face is continuously obscured, never fully shown.
-The fictional town of Marlowe is shown to be adjacent to Carmel-by-the-Sea, California and Monterey, California with a directional traffic sign.
+The fictional town of Marlowe is shown to be adjacent to Carmel-by-the-Sea and Monterey, California with a directional traffic sign.

 International airings

-In France, Out of this World was aired under the name Loin de ce monde (Far From this World) as part of a block called La Une est à vous (The Front Page is Yours) from September 10, 1988 until October 12, 1991 then from July to August 1992 on TF1.
+In France, Out of this World was aired under the name Loin de ce monde (Far From this World) as part of a block called La Une est à vous (Channel One is Yours) from September 10, 1988 until October 12, 1991 then from July to August 1992 on TF1.
 It was then rebroadcast from November 1994 until November 10, 1996 on M6.

 In Germany, Out of this World was aired under the name Mein Vater ist ein Außerirdischer (My Father is an Alien) which aired on RTL Plus in 1989.

 In Italy, Out of this World was aired under the name Cose dell'altro mondo (Things from the Other World) on Rai 1 from 1990.
 This was also the name of a comedy film from 2011.

-Out of This World was first broadcast in the UK on the ITV network on April 9, 1990, until 1995.
+Out of This World was first broadcast in the UK on the ITV network on April 9, 1990, until 1995, and was later rerun on Trouble.